dart-lang/site-www/src/tools/pub/pubspec.md

 Each author could be either a single name
 (`Natalie Weizenbaum`) or a name and an email address (`Natalie Weizenbaum <nweiz@google.com>`).
-However, these values weren't verified, and pub.dev no longer displays them.
+However, these values weren't verified.

-As of Dart 2.7, the `pub publish` command displays a warning if your pubspec has an `author` or `authors` section.
+The pub.dev site no longer displays package authors, and (as of Dart 2.7) the `pub publish` command displays a warning if your pubspec has an `author` or `authors` section.